Black Nova Scotians: Migration out of Nova Scotia

 Beginning in the 1920s and 1930s, African Nova Scotians began leaving their settlements in order to find work in larger cities and towns such as Halifax, Sydney, Truro and New Glasgow.
 Many left Nova Scotia for cities such as Toronto and Montreal, while others left Canada altogether for the United States.

 Bangor, Maine's lumber industry attracted Black people from Nova Scotia and New Brunswick for decades.
 They formed a sizeable community on the town's west end throughout the early 1900s.
 A small African Nova Scotian community had also developed in Sudbury in the late 1940s due to aggressive recruitment efforts in Black Nova Scotian settlements by Vale Inco.

+Beginning in the early and mid‑20th century, Black Nova Scotians were part of a broader pattern of migration from Atlantic Canada to Montreal.
+Academic studies note that Black mobility has long been a feature of Atlantic Canadian history, with migrations occurring throughout the 19th and 20th centuries for economic and social reasons.
+Many Black workers from Nova Scotia and other Atlantic provinces moved to Montreal to work as railway porters, contributing to the growth of the Black community in Little Burgundy and later in neighbourhoods such as Côte‑des‑Neiges, Verdun, Ville‑Émard, and Côte‑Saint‑Paul.
+Oral histories document that these families formed part of Montreal's early Black population decades before the more widely recognized migration of Black Nova Scotians to Toronto in the late 20th century.

+Some Black Nova Scotians have Afro‑Indigenous ancestry, reflecting long‑standing relationships between African‑descended and Indigenous communities in Atlantic Canada.
+These connections continued into later migrations, including those who settled in Montreal during the 20th century.

+In Montreal, institutions such as the Negro Community Centre in Little Burgundy played a central role in supporting Black anglophone migrants.
+The centre was led for many years by executive director Stanley Clyke (of Truro, Nova Scotia), whose work emphasized cultural education and community empowerment.

 By the 1960s, a Black Nova Scotian neighbourhood had developed in Toronto, around the Kensington Market-Alexandra Park area.
 First Baptist Church, the oldest Black institution in Toronto, became the spiritual centre of this community.
 In 1972, Alexandra Park is said to have had a Black Nova Scotian population of over 2,000 – making it more populous than any of the Black settlements in Nova Scotia at the time.
 Escaping rural communities with little education or skills, young Black Nova Scotians in Toronto faced high poverty and unemployment rates.

 In 1977, between 1,200 and 2,400 Black Nova Scotians lived in Montreal.
 Though dispersed throughout the city, many settled among African-Americans and English-speaking West Indians in Little Burgundy.

 Dwayne Johnson, Arlene Duncan, Beverly Mascoll, Tommy Kane, and Wayne Simmonds are examples of prominent individuals who have at least one Black Nova Scotian parent that settled outside the province.